 Lack of new building and favorable tax environment to lead to rising prices

 With the recently enacted tax reform capping State and Local Income Tax and Property Taxes at $10,000 per year per couple, we expect some migration of people from high tax states like Connecticut and New York to low tax states like Florida.
-This could mean a significantly lower tax bill if these people relocate to Miami.
-This could be a boom for Downtown Miami and Florida in general, where there are no state income taxes.
+This could mean a significantly lower tax bill if these people relocate to Miami and could result in a boom for Downtown Miami and Florida in general, where there are no state income taxes.

-If you have been sitting on the sidelines waiting for the right time to buy in Downtown Miami, now may be just that perfect time.
-Check out our Home Buying Guide for more details on how you can navigate the buying process:
+If you have been sitting on the sidelines waiting for the right time to invest in Downtown Miami Luxury Real Estate, or other areas in South Florida like Fort Lauderdale & Boca Raton, now may be just that perfect time.